videoDAC/streaming-back-end/ROADMAP.md

 Livepeer's protocol and cryptocurrency govern a transcoding marketplace where broadcasters can buy and sell transcoding services from GPU Miners in exchange for Ethereum crypto currency.

 This section will explain how to configure your Permissionless Digital Stage to use these services.

-### Deploying on a Raspberry Pi

-The binaries from Livepeer releases are compiled for a x86 chipset.

-We would need to compile some binaries for the RPi, but otherwise everything else should be the same.

 ### Configuring for IPv6